-Policy impacts all farmers in the U.S. That's why we do it.
+Policy impacts all farmers and ranchers in the United States.

-Policy presents many of the most impactful opportunities to help young farmers.
-We focus on key issues such as access to affordable land, credit, healthcare, and student loans.
-NYFC campaigns mobilize farmers and consumers from across the nation for change.
+Policy presents many of the most impactful opportunities to help young farmers and ranchers.
+We focus on key issues such as access to affordable land, credit, healthcare, and student loan forgiveness.
+Young Farmers’ campaigns mobilize farmers and supporters across the nation for change.

 Our Young Farmer Agenda—based on the results of the 2017 National Young Farmer Survey—is a slate of state and federal policy recommendations that addresses the major obstacles young farmers face.
 Here are those recommendations, organized by the top challenges for young farmers: